JEKO10/Github-user-search/README.md

 ## Project overview

-This is a simple project, and it is also one of my first in which I used third-party API.
+This is a simple project, and one of the first in which I used a third-party API.
 I used GitHub API to find users based on the username client entered.
-I used the fetch method for getting data.
-I included a theme switcher as well.
-I used local storage to save the user's selected theme.
+To get API data, I used the fetch method.
+I also included a theme switcher and used local storage to save the user's selected theme.

 ## Built with